claesstrale/trailer-service/README.md

 # trailer-service
-The trailer service is a restful service build on Spring boot running on a Tomcat server.
+The trailer service is a restful service built on Spring boot running on a Tomcat server.

 ## Installation
 1. Clone the repo from github: `git clone https://github.com/claesstrale/trailer-service.git`